solkim-83/tp/docs/UserGuide.md

 #### Finding a contact : `find`

 Finds persons whose names contain any of the given keywords.
-This also supports search with additional specifiers such as phone number or email.
+This command also supports search with additional specifiers such as phone number or email.

 Format: `find -c [n/KEYWORDS] [p/PHONE] [e/EMAIL] [a/ADDRESS] [t/TAG]…`